 Advances in Theory, Methods and Applications

-Place attachments are emotional bonds that form between people and their physical surroundings.
-These connections are a powerful aspect of human life that inform our sense of identity, create meaning in our lives, facilitate community and influence action.
+Place attachments are powerful emotional bonds that form between people and their physical surroundings.
+They inform our sense of identity, create meaning in our lives, facilitate community and influence action.
 Place attachments have bearing on such diverse issues as rootedness and belonging, placemaking and displacement, mobility and migration, intergroup conflict, civic engagement, social housing and urban redevelopment, natural resource management and global climate change.

-In this multidisciplinary book, Manzo and Devine-Wright draw together the latest thinking by leading scholars from around the globe, capturing important advancements in three areas: theory, methods and application.
-In a wide range of conceptual and applied ways, the authors critically review and challenge contemporary knowledge, identify significant advances and point to areas for future research.
+In this multidisciplinary book, Manzo and Devine-Wright draw together the latest thinking by leading scholars from around the globe, including contributions from scholars such as Daniel Williams, Mindy Fullilove, Randy Hester and David Seamon, to capture significant advancements in three main areas: theory, methods and applications.
+Over the course of fifteen chapters, using a wide range of conceptual and applied methods, the authors critically review and challenge contemporary knowledge, identify significant advances and point to areas for future research.